sriramprasadkothapalli/Aerial-Object-Detection-and-Tracking-using-a-Drone/README.md

 ### Lauch the SJTU drone

-ros2 launch drone_rl drone_rl_start.launch.py
+ros2 launch sjtu_drone_description start_drone_launch.py

-### Now the drone is spawned in the environment and now to t ake off the drone
+### Now the drone is spawned in the environment and now to take off the drone

 ros2 topic pub /demo/takeoff std_msgs/msg/Empty {}

 ### To start the training of PPO

-ros2 launch drone_rl start_training.launch.py
+ros2 launch sjtu_drone_description start_training.launch.py

-### To test the checkpoint saved, run
+### To open the camera and detect objects using yolov8

-ros2 launch drone_rl test.launch.py
+ros2 launch sjtu_drone_description front_cam_detection.py

 ## 📌 Future Work